DFW residential real estate » My services

 Looking for the best real estate agent to assist you in your move to the Dallas area?
 Here are some questions and answers that explain how I serve my clients.

 Why should I pick you to be my real estate agent?

-Providing superior client service is something I strive for every day and it has been for a long time.
-Upon completing my undergraduate degree in economics, I served as a U.S. Air Force officer for five years.
-The whole flying experience was a great opportunity for which I am very grateful, but it did not change my mind about a career in business being what I really wanted to pursue.
-After completing my masters degree in accounting, I worked for about 25 years as a CPA, first with Touche Ross (now Deloitte), then KPMG and Ernst & Young, providing financial and operations improvement consulting services to large multi-national and middle-market domestic companies.
-When it came to expectations about service excellence, the executives who were my consulting clients, and with whom I worked on a daily basis, set the bar pretty high.
-Their expectations seemed to me to be a reasonable standard of professional performance that I've always tried to meet, then and now.
+Providing exemplary services are something I strive for every day and it has been for a long time.
+After completing a bachelors degree in economics, I joined the U.S. Air Force and served as a military officer for five years.
+When my active duty service commitment ended, I returned to school and earned a masters degree in accounting, then worked for 25 years as a CPA and business consultant, first with Touche Ross (now Deloitte), then KPMG and Ernst & Young, providing financial, operations improvement and information techology consulting services to large multi-national and middle-market domestic companies.
+When it came to expectations about service excellence, my military commanders and, later, the executives who were my clients, set the bar pretty high.
+Their expectations seemed to me to be a reasonable standard of performance that I've always tried to meet, then and now.

 Unlike most other well-known agents in the area, I personally work with each of my clients.
 Based on what my clients say about working with me, this approach seems to be well received.
 I sincerely believe the service quality I deliver, more than anything else, enabled me to become a partner at Ernst & Young and is the reason I have been named to the RE/MAX Hall of Fame and recognized multiple times in D Magazine's annual survey of Best / Top Producer Real Estate Agents in Dallas.